 November 23, 2018 (Friday) ½ hour before sunrise to ½ hour after sunset - Bombay Hook National Wildlife Refuge is providing free entrance to introduce you and your family to wildlife conservation and bird watching.
 This is a good time of year to see hawks, eagles, ducks and geese.
 Bring your family to drive the 12-mile wildlife drive and walk 5 short walking trails.Return to top of page

 November 3, 2018 (Saturday) 10:00 am to 12:00 noon - The Winter Waterfowl Identification Workshop is a joint program with the Delaware Museum of Natural History (DMNH) and the Delmarva Ornithological Society (DOS).
 The program will offer participants the opportunity to examine closely, study and discuss the skins of a variety of waterfowl common to Delmarva in the winter.
 Birds for study will include both the expected and the unusual species.

-The workshop is free and will be at the Bombay Hook NWR Visitors’ Center.
+The workshop is free and will be at the Bombay Hook NWR Visitors Center.
 Space is limited and registration is required.
-(Age 16 and over unless accompanied by a parent) If you’re interested in attending the Winter Waterfowl Workshop, please contact Jean Woods, firstname.lastname@example.org or 302-658-9111 x314.
+(Children younger than 16 must be accompanied by a parent) If you’re interested in attending the Winter Waterfowl Workshop, please contact Jean Woods, firstname.lastname@example.org or 302-658-9111 x314.

 Partial Closures of Wildlife Drive during Dear Hunting Season

 Back Section Closed – Bear Swamp, Finis Pool, and road to Allee House

 October 8, 10, and 12, 2018 all day for Muzzleloader